Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

  - The output of the Vitis packager ends up in `[project-root]/package_output_${TARGET}`
  - After this step you could open the full blockdesign (platform extended with all kernels) in Vivado for review:
    - `[project-root]/vitis/build_${TARGET}/_x/link/vivado/vpl/prj`# vivado `prj.xpr`
+ - Vitis will connect the memory-ports of the vadd_mm kernel to DDR as specified in the `[project-root]/vitis/src/system.cfg`
+ - Vitis will connect the memory-ports of the mm2s_vadd_s, vadd_s and s2mm_vadd_s kernels to LPDDR as specified in the `[project-root]/vitis/src/system.cfg`

 </details>